John Groser: St Michael's and Christ Church

-In 1922 Groser was appointed curate of St Michael's, Poplar, in London's East End, initially serving under the vicar C. G. Langdon.
+In 1922 Groser was appointed curate of Church of St Michael and All Angels, Bromley-by-Bow, in London's East End, initially serving under the vicar C. G. Langdon.

 Many of their parishioners were "dockers, the unemployed, ex-servicemen and others who lived in uncertain poverty".
 Groser worked alongside his fellow curate and brother-in-law Jack Bucknall.
 Groser and Bucknall lived next door to one another on Teviot Street and were actively involved in the Anglo-Catholic and revolutionary leftist organization Catholic Crusade with Conrad Noel.
 While the parish's three priests were all socialists, Groser and Bucknall were substantially more radical than the vicar.
 On 9 August 1924, Langdon served Groser (and likely Bucknall as well) six months' notice of their termination, saying "it was evident that they were not working together in a way which would advance the work of the parish and expressing deep regret that he saw no other way out of the situation."
 In the following months, Langdon was replaced as vicar, allowing the curates' departure to be postponed.

-Groser was dismissed in 1927 due to his left-wing activism, but his licence to officiate was restored the following year when he was made priest-in-charge of Christ Church, Watney Street, Stepney.
-While in Stepney, he served as president of the Stepney Tenants' Defence League until his resignation in 1940.
+Groser was dismissed in 1927 due to his political (left-wing) activism, but his licence to officiate was restored the following year when he was made priest-in-charge of Christ Church, Watney Street, Stepney.

+Battle of Cable Street

 In 1936, the British Union of Fascists (BUF) planned a march through the East End (which then had a large Jewish population).
 The Jewish People's Council organised a petition, calling for the march to be banned, and gathered the signature of 100,000 East Londoners in two days.
 Groser was part of the community delegation which presented the petition to the Home Office.
 The petition was unsuccessful so a counter-demonstration was planned; the clashes between the anti-fascists, police and fascists becoming known as the Battle of Cable Street.
 Groser was present that day, was hit several time by police truncheons and suffered a broken nose.

+Stepney Tenants Defence League

+He served as president of the Stepney Tenants' Defence League from its creation in 1937, until his resignation in 1940.
+The church building was used as the STDL headquarters.

+Members of the local branches of the Communist Party of Great Britain, notably Maurice 'Tubby' Rosen were important figures in the league.

+WW2 and after

 Christ Church was destroyed in the Blitz in 1941, and Groser and his congregation transferred to St George in the East.
 He remained there until 1948, when he took up an appointment as warden of the Royal Foundation of St. Katharine.
 He was appointed chaplain to the Bishop of London after Henry Montgomery Campbell's translation to the see in 1956.
 Groser died at the Churchill Hospital, Oxford, in 1966, aged 75.

 Outside of his priestly duties, Groser played Thomas Becket in the 1951 film Murder in the Cathedral, based on a play by T. S. Eliot.
 Writing for The New York Times, the reviewer Bosley Crowther praised his acting as "grandly dignified and benign".